ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-17-classification-of-image-style-using-deep-learning-with-python.md

 - detect cars on the image, [Darknet YOLOv3](https://pjreddie.com/darknet/yolo/) algorithm was used for this
 - remove the rectangle bounding machine/machines – replace it with a fully transparent color
 - cut a random rectangle if a car is not found in the image.
-It is necessary so that the network doesn’t train to recognize only the images with cars as the “BMW style” since there are a lot of cars in the “BMW-style” images and few cars in the “non-BMW style” images in our dataset.
+It is necessary so that the network doesn't train to recognize only the images with cars as the “BMW style” since there are a lot of cars in the “BMW-style” images and few cars in the “non-BMW style” images in our dataset.
 The distribution of the positions and sizes of cars in the images with cars was studied for this.

 [![](https://issart.com/blog/wp-content/uploads/2019/05/bmw_removed-276x300.jpg)](https://issart.com/blog/wp-content/uploads/2019/05/bmw_removed.jpg) [![](https://issart.com/blog/wp-content/uploads/2019/05/sea_removed-276x300.jpg)](https://issart.com/blog/wp-content/uploads/2019/05/sea_removed.jpg)